 On Page SEO

-On Page SEO refers to settings you can apply on the website so that it is optimized for search engines.
-The most important on Page SEO Tips are:
+On Page SEO refers to settings you can apply on your website so that it is optimized for search engines.

 - Proper URL Structures